Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “When our defense was connected, and we had help-side coverage, it helped us get stops, push the ball, and build momentum,” Fudd told Dallas Hoops Journal.
 “When we weren’t turning the ball over or getting called for offensive fouls, our offense was flowing, the ball was moving, and we were getting great shots and the looks we wanted.”

-Bueckers had previewed exactly this kind of mentorship dynamic before the game.
-There is a natural level of pressure any player feels when playing their first game, whether it’s preseason or regular season.
+There is a natural level of pressure any player feels when playing their first game, whether it’s in the preseason or the regular season.
+Bueckers shared her message with rookies like Fudd, who were set to play their first-ever WNBA game, encouraging them to “be yourself.”

 “Just instilling confidence.
 Reminding them that this is what they’ve been doing their whole lives, you’re living out your dream,” Bueckers told Dallas Hoops Journal of her message to the rookies.
 “Don’t overthink it.
 Be yourself, be aggressive, and trust what got you here.
 Just go out and play your game.”

 Fudd’s analytical postgame voice was striking for a rookie in her debut — she was already processing in real time what the team needed, rather than focused only on her own line.
-Sunday’s preseason finale at the Moody Center against the Las Vegas Aces offers a window for correction before the regular season.
+Sunday’s preseason finale at the Moody Center against the Las Vegas Aces offers a window to make fixes before the regular season.

 A Bench Audition Across the Board